 The Rams are robust, will work early in the season and make good crossing sires.
 The Ewes are excellent mothers with long productive lives, also being able to naturally cycle early for lambs from December onwards.
 The Lambs are vigorous, grow fast and produce a good meaty carcass.
 They can finish from grass alone.
 Shropshires are also now well-known for being the “tree-friendly” breed.
 They are used widely to control grass and herbage in conifer plantations, orchards and other deciduous trees.

 Flexibility for Flock-Owners

-Shropshire sheep adapt to every soil and climate.
-They flourish throughout the UK, from the English lowlands to the highlands and islands of Scotland.
+Shropshires are the most northerly of all the British “Downland” breeds.
+Shropshire sheep are hardy and versatile and thrive in a wide range of conditions, adapting to every soil and climate.
+They flourish throughout the British Isles, from the English lowlands to the highlands and islands of Scotland.
 Flocks are also kept successfully in the high rainfall areas of Ireland and at altitudes of more than 300 metres (1000 feet) in the mountainous areas of Wales.

 Great Prolificacy and Longevity

-Shropshire ewes have the ability to lamb early, and regularly achieve lambing percentages of 160% and above.
-As dams, Shropshires are docile, milky and rear twin lambs with ease.
+Shropshires have the ability to lamb early.
+As dams, Shropshires are good mothers – being docile and milky, rearing twin lambs with ease.
+They are prolific and can achieve lambing percentages of 160% and above.
 They are extremely hardy and have a long productive flock life.